SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 <img src="https://github.com/SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/blob/main/assets/device-update.png" width="350" height="290">

-In addition to this a 'did.csv' session file is created, which is located in the 'tmp' directory.
+In addition to this a 'did.csv' file is created, which is located in the 'tmp' directory.

 <img src="https://github.com/SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/blob/main/assets/file-analysis.png">